jaycode/valuation_course/README.md

 IF Have lease commitments:
     IF Have R&D to capitalize:
         Operating Income or EBIT
-        + Adjustment to Operating Earnings from Operating lease converter sheet
+        + Adjustment to Operating Income from leases
-        + Adjustment to Operating Income from R&D converter sheet
+        + Adjustment to Operating Income from R&D
     ELSE:
         Operating Income or EBIT
-        + Adjustment to Operating Earnings from Operating lease converter sheet
+        + Adjustment to Operating Income from leases
 ELSE:
     IF Have R&D to capitalize:
         Operating Income or EBIT
-        + Adjustment to Operating Income from R&D converter sheet
+        + Adjustment to Operating Income from R&D
     ELSE:
         Operating Income or EBIT
 ```